Current and Past Projects

 Cooperative members work on a variety of projects, ranging from practical advice for individual woodlands, through catchment scale activity to projects that cover the whole of Scotland.
 Clients include crofters, farmers, estates, community woodland groups, the Woodland Trust, Forestry Commission Scotland, Scottish Natural Heritage, and Cairngorms National Park Authority.

-Here is a sample of the work that Cooperative members are working on at the moment.
+Here is a sample of the work that Cooperative members have been involved with

 Perthshire and the Loch Lomond & Trossachs National Park: Victor

 For over 6 years the Cooperative played a part on Scottish Natural Heritage's Framework for Management Planning for Designated Sites and Protected Species.
 We successfully completed work on a wide range of sites, addressing issues such as the impacts of herbivore and invasive non native plants.